neurophysiological-analysis/FiNN/docs/source/guides/source_reconstruction_visualization.rst

 Executing Python code in Blender
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To execute Python code from within blender, a text window needs to be opened within blender (either in the main or a ´swiped in´ window).
+To execute Python code from within blender, a text window needs to be opened within blender (either in the main or a *swiped in* window).
 Code within this window is executed by pressing the rightwards pointing triangle.

 .. image:: img/blender_demo2.png
    :alt: Blender demo